"Just buy the dip" they said...

 Throughout most of 2021, “just buy the dip” became something of a meme.
 Every slight drop in stock markets was an opportunity to buy, before those same indices usually went on to put in another leg higher.

-The Nasdaq is now approaching official correction/bear market territory, down over 20% from the highs and nearing some very key levels on the chart.
+The US100 is now approaching official correction/bear market territory, down over 20% from the highs and nearing some very key levels on the chart.

 A couple of themes to closely monitor:

 It’s tough to game out the exact scenarios, but here’s the logic.

 Equities were increasingly fearful of a rapid tightening cycle from the Federal Reserve.
 Ironically, the Ukraine conflict may lessen the odds of this.
 Rates markets are already reducing the probability of a 50bps hike in March to below 20%.

 This alone probably isn’t enough for a US100 bounce, especially while everything is so uncertain and the true extent of Putin’s ambition remains unclear.